Now Reading

 Tip #11: Choose a digital content marketing agency that is an expert in keyword research and topic planning.

-At this point, you’re probably thinking, this is a lot.
+At this point you’re probably thinking, man, this is a lot.

 Well, yeah, that’s why you’re hiring a content marketing agency, right?

-Once the keyword research and topic planning are complete, your digital content marketing firm should build a content calendar that dictates which content is being created when, who is responsible, when it’s due, and how it will be distributed.
+Once the keyword research and topic planning is complete, your digital content marketing firm should be building out a content calendar, which dictates which content is being created when, who is responsible, when it’s due, and how it is going to be distributed.

 The importance of a strong content calendar is second to none.